p3-insta485-clientside

 deployed_bundle.log

-We won’t run Project 2 test cases on your Project 3 code.
-Your Project 2 score will not impact your Project 3 score.
+We won’t run Project 2 test cases on your Project 3 code, but some of the Project 3 tests rely on a working server-side login.

 Rubric